As collected over the years by recording secretary Alan Dratious.

 ``A lecturer was once making the point that middle class families were smaller than lower class ones.
 As a test he asked everyone to write down the number of children in his family.
 The average was larger than the lower class average.
 The obvious point he overlooked was that zero families were unrepresented in the audience.
 But further, families of n have a probability of being represented proportional to n; with all this, the result is to be expected.''

 One could quibble that a married respondent might write zero to indicate his or her childlessness--perhaps the question could have been better worded.
 But Littlewood's main point here is that the arithmetic mean of one plus the number of one's siblings provides the wrong estimate of the average number of children per family in the sampled population.
-That he does not think to ask for the correct estimate might taken as an indication that he does not think like a statistician (that, and that he came so late to martingales).
+That he does not think to ask for the correct estimate might be taken as an indication that he does not think like a statistician (that, and that he came so late to martingales).
 It is a nice exercise to show that the correct estimate is the harmonic mean.
-Thus if three students reported respective family sizes of 1, 2, and 3, the average size of families in whatever (large) class those students are taken to represent should be estimated not as (1+2+3)/3 = 2 but 1/((1/1+1/2+1/3)/3) ~ 1.64.
+Thus if three students reported respective family sizes of 1, 2, and 3, the average size of families in whatever (large) class those students are taken to represent should be estimated not as (1+2+3)/3 = 2 but as 1/((1/1+1/2+1/3)/3) ~ 1.64.

 But what does "correct" mean here?
 Littlewood's point about barren families remains of concern.
 The harmonic mean of a set of positive integers achieves its minimum of 1 when all integers are 1.
 If 99% of the class's families are barren and the remaining 1% have one child, the estimate of 1 that will inevitably be furnished by this method is not very impressive given that the actual average is 0.01.
 One answer might be that it is the best available estimate with this method.
 But since this experiment obviously has no access at all to the barren families, who have unlimited ability to drag the actual average down to zero, it would make statistics a more meaningful subject if the harmonic mean were taken to be an estimator of the average size of the nonbarren families.
 That is "correct."
-Taking control away from those over whom your statistical methods have no control levels the playing field.

 What are the optimal music scales?
 Bach's well-tempered clavier divides the octave evenly into twelve notes, each stepping up in frequency by the twelfth root of two.